microbecrosswords/microbecrosswords.github.io/README.md

 Wait so how do I use commit?
 I open both brackets and github on my laptop?
 And then what???
 Ohhh I just edit the readme file and commit to main on the github desktop app????????
 Seems easy enough right?
 WRONG

 Actually it ain't that bad now that I have actually done it.

+So it didn't work that well first but then it did.

+So how do I integrate the template website onto my github page?????????
+Maybe I should use figure it out.